Using an 8K TV as a monitor

 2.2.2 Checkerboard effect

-Some 8K TVs have a subtle “checkerboard” effect visible at the 1px scale, such as the Samsung QN700B and QN800A.
-To quote a Best Buy review comment,
+Some 8K TVs have a subtle “checkerboard” effect visible at the 1px scale, such as the Samsung QN700B and QN800A unless you have variable refresh rate (VRR) enabled.
+The problem is completely gone once you enable VRR.
+This is typically called “Game Mode” on most TVs.

 2.3 Random software issues